Shane Clipfell

-Shane Clipfell (born August 29, 1963) is the current head coach of the Western Michigan University women's basketball team.
+Shane Clipfell (born August 29, 1963) is an American former basketball coach who was the head coach of the Western Michigan University women's basketball team for 13 seasons.

 Career

 He accepted the head coaching position at Western Michigan in April 2012.
 Prior to Western Michigan he was on Suzy Merchant's staff at Eastern Michigan from 1998 to 2007 and Michigan State from 2007 to 2012.
 He was acting as the head coach for much of the 2006–07 season while Merchant was on maternity leave.
 Early in his career he was an assistant coach and the head coach at Glen Oaks Community College and Colon High School.
 He compiled a 58–35 overall record at Glen Oaks.
 His 1997 team finished ranked #3 in the NJCAA and he was National District Coach of the Year.
 He led the Colon Magi to seven league titles, a Final Four, and a 185–65 overall record in 11 total years at the helm and was Michigan Regional Coach of the Year in 1992, 1994 and 1995.

 He had previously played basketball and football at Colon High School.

+He announced his retirement from coaching on March 17, 2025.